Professor of Criminology, Law and Society and Law

 law and society; psychology and law; criminal procedure in practice; punishment and society; race, institutional bias, and criminal justice

-Mona Lynch’s research and writing focuses on the social, psychological, and cultural dynamics of contemporary criminal adjudication and punishment processes.
-She uses multiple methodological approaches, including experimental design, ethnographic field methods, and archival and other social artifactual analysis to explore research questions of interest.
-Her new book, Hard Bargains: The Coercive Power of Drug Laws in Federal Court was released by Russell Sage Foundation in November 2016.
+Mona Lynch’s research and writing focuses on the social, psychological, and cultural dynamics of contemporary criminal adjudication and punishment processes, including how those processes produce inequalities.
+She uses multiple methodological approaches, including experimental design, survey, ethnographic field methods, and archival and other social artifactual analysis to explore research questions of interest.
+Her recent book, Hard Bargains: The Coercive Power of Drug Laws in Federal Court was published by Russell Sage Foundation in November 2016.
 You can access several of her papers on SSRN at: http://ssrn.com/author=1101432